 And it kind of sucked.

 Back in the day, you would hold your breath every time the bus stopped to pick up someone in a wheelchair, he said.
-Often the ramps would often fail, shutting the whole bus down.
+Often the ramps would fail, shutting the whole bus down.
 Passengers would be stuck waiting for another bus to come and replace the first.
 And hopefully that one had a working ramp.

 Oh, and dating, he shook his head.